-MLGW holds meetings of its Board of Commissioners, which are open to the public, on the first and third Wednesdays of each month at 1 p.m.
+MLGW holds meetings of its Board of Commissioners, which are open to the public, on the first and third Wednesdays of each month at 1 p.m. unless otherwise noted.
 The meetings are held in MLGW's Administration Building, 220 South Main Street, Memphis, TN.